typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 `outIO`)?
 In that case the origin stream will not be closed!
 To solve this we should first get the first stream with one `bracket` call, and then the second stream with another `bracket` call inside the first.
 But, in a way, that's precisely what we do when we `flatMap` instances of `Resource`.
-And code looks cleaner too :) .
-So, while `bracket` has its usage, when using several resources at once it is likely a better choice using `Resource` to handle them.
+And the code looks cleaner too.
+So, while using `bracket` directly has its place, `Resource` is likely to be a better choice when dealing with multiple resources at once.

 ### Copying data
 Finally we have our streams ready to go!
 We have to focus now on coding